Necl0/Abacus/README.md

 with 97.55% precision, tuning the hyperparameters with Grid Search and preventing overfitting and underfitting via Grid Search.
 This model is then saved to a compressed pickle file where I use Flask to route it to a frontend webapp that's styled with TailwindCSS.

+### What I learned

+- Basics of Flask
+- Connecting a frontend to a backend
+- K-Nearest Neighbors Algorithm
+- Grid Search
+- Cross Validation
+- TailwindCSS

 ### Built With